 Some of these laptops feature a hard disk drive with 1TB storage capacity.
 Others will have the additional SSD, which is relatively small, roughly 128GB.
 Nevertheless, the SSD comes in handy as the boot drive.
 However, if you can upgrade the SSD, you can get shorter loading time, although you will need to dig deeper into your pocket.
 Luckily, you can always upgrade both the memory and storage to get the desired performance for your needs.

 4How big, how heavy?

 The size of a laptop will most likely increase with the increase in its performance.
 The increase in is essential for allowing room for the machine to breathe.
-If you want a semi-permanently positioned laptop, then a big one will be ideal.
+If you want a semi-permanently positioned laptop, then a big one will be ideal or if you want the best laptop for trade thus core i5 will be a choice.
 On the downside, if you mind about lugging with your device, then this can be a challenge.
 Unfortunately, going for the small size might mean settling for less, since this will likely compromise its performance.

 5The screen and display

 Another thing we cannot leave out is the display of the device.
 The screen is what connects you to the laptop, and puts you on the frontline.
 Virtually any gamer would want a larger and high-resolution screen.
 But when it comes to laptops, there’s a problem with this aspect.
 Unfortunately, these devices don’t have the power to play games at 2K, 4K, or full-HD resolution.
 It seems like the bigger is not always better when it comes to these laptops.
 So you can consider getting a screen that matches what your hardware can deliver instead of paying more.